Thursday, August 30 through Monday, September 3, 2018

 My first experience was last year, and MAN did I HAVE A BLAST!
 The heat was unbelievable, and the crowd even hotter.
 The delightful, almost unbearable heat is the perfect excuse to run around almost naked, day and night.

-Email us at email@example.com with any questions.
-And for other Southern Decadence contact information, please check HERE.
+Email us at firstname.lastname@example.org with any questions.
+More detailed information is available here: Southern Decadence Official Website.
 And please remember that this wonderful event would not be possible without the generosity of the Official Sponsors of Southern Decadence.

 THE OFFICIAL SOUTHERN DECADENCE WEBSITE